Approximate time to read: 6 minutes.

 To the south, across the great peaks of the Titans, the corruption and destruction of the war against the Dark Lords linger, the land hostile and toxic for those who remain behind.
 Korinthea’s army destroyed the Dark Lords and battered back their armies – but do the restless dead lie still or will they rise again and seek their enemy once more?

-The setting of Symbaroum is both unforgiving and grim, but filled with hope and potential.
-This is not the fantasy of Tolkien or Gygax – this is something darker, yet no less fantastic, for in the depths of Davokar both underground ruins and ferocious lindwurm await.
+The setting of Symbaroum is both unforgiving and grim but filled with hope and potential.
+This is not the fantasy of Tolkien or Gygax – this is something darker, yet no less fantastic, for in the depths of Davokar await both forgotten ruins and ferocious abominations.